-Investment stewardship includes active ownership; using voting rights, engaging with investee companies, influencing regulators and policy makers, and collaborating with other investors to improve long-term performance.
-We believe that our responsible investment approach and associated activities help identify and manage non-financial risks and so should add value to our investment portfolios over the long-term.
+Investment stewardship includes active ownership, using voting rights, engaging with investee companies, influencing regulators and policy makers, and collaborating with other investors to improve long-term performance.

 3. Governance and Implementation

 Border to Coast takes a holistic approach to the integration of sustainability and responsible investment, which are at the core of our corporate and investment thinking.
 Sustainability, which includes RI, is considered and overseen by the Board and Executive Committees.
 Specific policies and procedures are in place to demonstrate the commitment to RI, which include the Responsible Investment Policy and Corporate Governance & Voting Guidelines (available on the website).
 Border to Coast has dedicated staff resources for managing RI within the organisational structure.